Eminent domain: Australia

 The term resumption is used in Australia for compulsory acquisition, reflecting the fact that, as a matter of Australian law, all land was originally owned by the Crown before it was sold, leased or granted.
 Through an act of compulsory acquisition, the Crown is therefore seen to be "resuming" possession.

-In Australia, section 51 (xxxi) of the Australian Constitution permits the Commonwealth Parliament to make laws with respect to "the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws."
+In Australia, section 51 (xxxi) of the Australian Constitution permits the Commonwealth Parliament to make laws with respect to "the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws".
 This has been construed as meaning that just compensation may not always include monetary or proprietary recompense, rather it is for the court to determine what is just.
 It may be necessary to imply a need for compensation in the interests of justice, lest the law be invalidated.

-Property subject to resumption is not restricted to real estate, as authority from the Federal Court has extended the states' power to resume property to any form of physical property.
+Property subject to resumption is not restricted to real estate, as authority from the Federal Court has extended the States' power to resume property to any form of physical property.
 For the purposes of section 51 (xxxi), money is not property that may be compulsorily acquired.

 The Commonwealth must also derive some benefit from the property acquired, that is, the Commonwealth can "only legislate for the acquisition of Property for particular purposes".
 Accordingly, the power does not extend to allow legislation designed merely to seek to extinguish the previous owner's title.
 The states and territories' powers of resumption on the other hand are not so limited.
-The section 43(1) of the Lands Acquisition Act 1998 (NT) grants the Minister the power to acquire land 'for any purpose whatever'.
+Section 43(1) of the Lands Acquisition Act 1998 (NT) grants the Minister the power to acquire land 'for any purpose whatever'.
 The High Court of Australia interpreted this provision literally, relieving the Territory government of any public purpose limitation on the power.
 This finding permitted the Territory government to acquire land subject to Native Title, effectively extinguishing the Native Title interest in the land.
 Kirby J in dissent, along with a number of commentators, viewed this as a missed opportunity to comment on the exceptional nature of powers of resumption exercised in the absence of a public purpose limitation.

 New Zealand

 In New Zealand, the Public Works Act 1981 outlines the powers of the state in relation to land used for public purposes.
-Under Section 16 of the Public Works Act 1981 the Minister is "empowered to acquire under this Act any land required for a Government work".
-Local government authorities (such as City or District councils) are also empowered under the same section to acquire land for "local work for which it has financial responsibility."
+Under Section 16 of the Public Works Act 1981, the Minister is "empowered to acquire under this Act any land required for a Government work".
+Local government authorities (such as City or District councils) are also empowered under the same section to acquire land for "local work for which it has financial responsibility".